WHAT WE BELIEVE

 Justification - We are justified by faith, which is the work of God.
-Righteousness of Jesus is reckoned to the sinner so the sinner is declared by God as being righteous under the Law.
+Righteousness of Jesus is reckoned to the sinner so the sinner is declared by God as being righteous through faith in Jesus Christ.
 This righteousness is not earned or retained by any effort of the saved.
 It is based completely and solely upon Jesus' sacrifice on the cross and is received by faith alone.

 Reconciliation- Change of relationship between God and man.
 We were reconciled to God through the death of His Son, Jesus.
 Through Jesus' sacrifice the believers relationship with God is changed for the better.
 We are now able to fellowship with God.

 Baptism - Jesus commissioned the church to witness, empower and baptize those who believe.
 Christian baptism is eschatology put into practice and Christian hope in action.